About the Program

 The Area II Inside Electrical apprenticeship program is a 4-year training program designed to provide students with the experience and preparation necessary to become licensed general journeyman (inside) electricians.
 It is a combination of classroom instruction at the Independent Electrical Training Center in Salem, OR and supervised work experience with approved employers.

 Inside electricians perform installations, construction, maintenance, repairs, and service on electrical systems.
-This includes wiring lighting, switches, converters, and complex computerized systems, maintaining and repairing large motors, and inspecting electrical components like circuit breakers and transformers.
+This includes installing conduits, wiring lighting, switches, converters, and complex computerized systems, maintaining and repairing large motors, and inspecting electrical components like circuit breakers and transformers.
 Electrical construction projects range from single family homes to state-of-the-art industrial plants.

 INSIDE ELECTRICAL PROGRAM